JD Degree in California Overview

 When does the JD degree program start?

-The JD degree program is a semester-long program and is open for enrollment during the Spring, Summer, and Fall enrollment periods.
+The program is a semester-long program and is open for enrollment during the Spring, Summer, and Fall enrollment periods.
 You can find a copy of our Fall Semester academic calendar here.

-The JD degree is an 87-credit program and takes a minimum of 4 years to complete.
+The JD program is an 87-credit program and takes a minimum of 4 years to complete.

 Program Campus Locations

-These are the Alliant campus where this program is waiting for you to make your impact.
+These are the Alliant campuses where this program is waiting for you to make your impact.
+Whether you go for a JD degree in San Diego or San Francisco, our campuses are equipped with top faculty members that are ready to teach you the skills needed for your future career in the legal field.
 Click the image to learn more about campuses, and what specific Californian wonders there are to explore.